 As a member of the council.
 I will base my decisions on what I believe, will keep PIA successful and what is in the best interest of the tribe as a whole.

 Heather Conn is Petersburg-grown with an ethnic background of both Aleut and Norwegian.
 Her family was adopted into the Eagle clan in 1978.
 She is a mother of three, wife, PIA council member, and the principal of Stedman Elementary School.
 She currently holds a Masters in Elementary Education, Special Education and Educational Leadership.
 Her passion is advocating for children and their families in which she serves.
 She is excited to bring her voice to the Petersburg Indian Association.

-Mary Ann Rainy is of the clan Eagle/Sharks from the Thunderbird house.
-Her Tlingit name is Kalk'ech named after her grandmother.
-She has been a council member for eight years off and on.
-She is the liaison between the PIA members and the council.
-She reports what goes on at the PIA workplace meetings to the council.
-She has 6 children 18 grand children and 2 great grand children.
-She loves to work on crafts, especially ones that have to do with her native culture such as weaving and button blanket regalia.
+Mary Ann Rainey is of the clan Eagle/Sharks from the Thunderbird House.
+Her Tlingit name is Kalk'ech, named after her grandmother.
+She has been a Council Member for years off and on.
+She is the liaison between the PIA Members and the Council.
+She reports what goes on at the PIA Department Director Meetings to the Council.
+She has 6 children, 18 grandchildren and 2 great grand children.
+She loves to work on crafts, especially ones that have to do with her native culture, such as weaving and button blanket regalia.

 Jaclyn Eide was born and raised in Petersburg.
 A proud descendant of Amy Hallingstad, a great woman who fought tirelessly for the rights of Alaska Natives.
 Jaclyn has been a commercial fisherman since the age of 16.
 She and her husband are now proud owners of their own gillnet boat.
 In her free time, she loves to be with her family, whether it be cutting firewood, mushroom hunting, subsistence shrimping, or playing board games with her husband Lansing Eide and spending quality time with their son Sterling.
 She looks forward to serving her tribe and community.